awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetDASHStreamingSessionURL.md

    The media that is made available through the manifest consists only of the requested stream, time range, and format\.
 No other media data \(such as frames outside the requested window or alternate bitrates\) is made available\.

 1. Provide the URL \(containing the encrypted session token\) for the MPEG\-DASH manifest to a media player that supports the MPEG\-DASH protocol\.
-Kinesis Video Streams makes the initialization fragment, and media fragments available through the manifest URL\.
+Kinesis Video Streams makes the initialization fragment and media fragments available through the manifest URL\.
 The initialization fragment contains the codec private data for the stream, and other data needed to set up the video or audio decoder and renderer\.
 The media fragments contain encoded video frames or encoded audio samples\.

 1. The media player receives the authenticated URL and requests stream metadata and media data normally\.
 When the media player requests data, it calls the following actions:
    +  **GetDASHManifest:** Retrieves an MPEG DASH manifest, which contains the metadata for the media that you want to playback\.